TigistW/genus-1-deploy/README.md

-# marshal
+# Genus
-A music genre classifying application
+A music genre classifying application with Machine Learning(ML)